Imagine the words, “I now pronounce you husband and wife.”

 For the purposes of our mission to help you save money on your wedding, we will be walking through buffet style serving decor and serving table set ups.
 Items needed for a sit down dinner reception is usually covered by the caterer!

-The buffet food tables will be the first place your wedding guests are headed.
+If you are not having a plated wedding reception meal, then the buffet food tables will be the first place your wedding guests are headed.

 Water is a definite must.
 You can set up water in drink dispensers and add lemon, lime or strawberry slices to make it pretty and infuse it with a little touch of flavor.

 What makes a display interesting is levels.
 Incorporating various levels into your serving displays will be more eye catching and allow the eyes to travel because you are creating movement.
 It’s Art!